CA-APM/ca-apm-fieldpack-activemq-broker/README.md

      hostname of ActiveMQ broker
   -j JMX_PORT, --jmx_port=JMX_PORT
      JMX port of ActiveMQ broker
+  -s, --subscriptions
+     also read subscription metrics
 ```

 ## Metric description
-The field pack queries the JMX API of AtiveMQ an provides information about the broker, queues and topics.
+The field pack queries the JMX API of ActiveMQ an provides information about the broker, queues and topics.

 ## Custom Management Modules
 n/a